Update September 2019:

 Update January 2016:

-You can buy the ebook here (your temporary download link will arrive via email):
+You can buy the ebook here:

 My original thoughts remain below.

 The Texas jurisprudence exam is an irritating last hurrah on your way to getting your license.
-You’ve taken USMLE Steps 1, 2CS/CK, and 3.
+As a doctor, you’ve taken USMLE Steps 1, 2CS/CK, and 3.
 The JP exam is not like those tests, in many ways, but particularly because this one is easy.
 Somewhere between three and five hours of high-yield review should be sufficient.
 However, don’t take this relative ease further and attempt the test cold.
 It’s idiosyncratic enough that you need to give the key information a solid once-over in order to pass.

 The test costs $58.
 For this reason (and the fact that it’s extremely approachable difficulty-wise), I find it amusing that both the “recommended” resources and the major online option are so ridiculously expensive.
 The UTMB book is $100, the TMA Manual is $145, and the accompanying TMA Self-Study Guide is $105.
 The online course at texasjurisprudenceprep.com is $210.
 All cost substantially more than the test itself and are probably overkill for anyone who had the skill to pass the boards.
 You can attempt the exam up to three times if necessary for one fee.